Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   homeblock - Sets the homeblock and spawn of your town.
         -   spawn - Sets the town spawn, must be done inside the homeblock.
         -   spawncost - Set the cost of spawning to a public town.
 Doesn't affect town residents, nation members and nation-allies.
+        -   mapcolor {color} - Sets a town's mapcolor seen in the dynmap.
         -   name {name} - Change your town's name.
         -   outpost - Resets the outpost's spawn point to the player location.
 Must be used in an existing outpost plot.
         -   jail - Resets a jail plot's spawn to current position within a jail plot.